We obtained a password-protected ZIP archive named important.zip, which contains the following files:

 The file alien.svg stands out as the smallest and is a strong candidate for a known-plaintext attack.

-Why alien.svg?
+Why choose alien.svg?

 SVG files almost universally start with a standardized XML declaration: